Roman Dziadkiewicz

 Noam Chomsky

-appears.
+appears (in a way xd).
 In the same year he develops

 SFX: Audience